 Social Justice

-The concept of Social Justice has a long history, reaching as far back as Greek and Roman philosophers, and making appearances in law, religion, sociological and psychological contexts (Vasquez, 2012).
-It was around the 1970s that the term began to be applied in contexts of difference and identity (Thrift & Sugarman, 2018).
-Exact definitions and applications remain varied and controversial in many ways (Louis, et al., 2014), but can generally be understood as efforts to decrease human suffering and actuate the values of equality and justice.
 In defining social activism for psychologists, the Society for Community Research and Action describes the core qualities of social justice: “To engage in action, research, and practice committed to promoting equitable distribution of resources, equal opportunity for all, non-exploitation, prevention of violence, active citizenry, liberation of oppressed peoples, greater inclusion for historically marginalized groups, and respecting all cultures.”
-(SCRA, 2010, para.
-10; Evans, et al., 2014).

 Status